Flutterwave/Python-v2/README.md

 ### ```.all()```

-This allows you retrieve all payment plans.
+This function allows you retrieve all payment plans.

-A sample all plans call is:
+A sample call to retrieve all payment plans is:

 ```py
 res2 = rave.Transfer.all()